Everyone thinks they’re empathetic.

 This is projection wearing a plot.

 The ego wants safety.
 It wants to write heroes who validate your self-image and villains who confirm your moral superiority.
 It resists the method acting work because that work is threatening.
-You have to admit the villain is in you somewhere.
-You have to find the seed and water it enough to watch it grow.
+To do it you must admit the villain is in you somewhere.
+You have to find that seed and water it enough to watch it grow.
 Most people would rather not know what flowers.

 The Formula Problem or: Where Shallow Writing Comes From